iamKarthikBK/chromite/docs/source/schema_doc.rst

     - ``ways``: integer indicating the number of the ways in the cache
     - ``fb_size``: integer indicating the number of fill-buffer entries in the cache
     - ``sb_size``: integer indicating the number of store-buffer entries in the cache.
 Fixed to 2
+    - ``ib_Size``: integer indicating the number of io-buffer entries in the cache.
+Default to 2
     - ``replacement``: strings indicating the replacement policy.
 Valid values are:
       ["PLRU", "RR", "Random"]
     - ``ecc_enable``: boolean field indicating if ECC should be enabled on the